basilelmt/TAG/README.md

 * If you are `chased`, you need to avoid the other player as long as possible.
 > After each round the roles are inverted, the one who spent the less time getting the other player win a point.

-### Controles
+### Controls
-You can play it with your keyboard or a controller.
+You can play with your keyboard or a controller.

 #### Keyboard
 * Move around with arrows `←` `→`.